 Monumental Sports & Entertainment Values

 The Washington Mystics entered into history on Nov.
 11, 1997, when the Women’s National Basketball Association (WNBA) announced that Washington, D.C., would join the league for the 1998 season as one of the first expansion cities.
-The Mystics have made the playoffs six times in franchise history (2000, 2002, 2004, 2006, 2009 and 2010) and earned a trip to the conference finals once (2002).
-In 2010 the team recorded its best record (22-12) while finishing the regular season as the Eastern Conference champions and sealing the top seed in the playoffs.
-Washington has been the host city for the 2002 and 2007 All-Star Games.
+The Mystics have made the playoffs numerous times (2000, 2002, 2004, 2006, 2009, 2010, 2013-2015, 2017 and 2018) and in 2002, made it to the Eastern Conference Finals.
+During the 2017 season, Washington made it to the conference semifinals and in 2018, Washington tied its best franchise record (22-12) while making the first trip in team history to the WNBA Finals.
+Washington has also served as the host city for the 2002 and 2007 All-Star Games.

-Located on the campus of Northern Virginia’s George Mason University, the Patriot Center is a 10,000-seat arena that hosts Mason men’s and women’s basketball games, concerts, family shows and commencement ceremonies.
+Located on the campus of Northern Virginia’s George Mason University, the EagleBank Arena is a 10,000-seat arena that hosts Mason men’s and women’s basketball games, concerts, family shows and commencement ceremonies.
 Bruce Springsteen, Keith Urban, Bob Dylan, Ricardo Arjona, Enrique Iglesias, the Harlem Globetrotters and Disney on Ice are only a few of the concerts and family shows that have performed at the arena over the past 26 years.

 Opened in the fall of 2006, the 137,000 square-foot community ice rink and training facility for the NHL’s Washington Capitals is located in Arlington, Va., on the eighth level of the Ballston Common Mall’s parking garage.
-Featuring two NHL-sized ice rinks, a pro shop, administrative offices, event space and media facilities, the $42.7-million Kettler Capitals Iceplex is a multi-use facility.
-Kettler Capitals Iceplex is the only community ice rink facility in the D.C. metropolitan area convenient to the Metro subway system.
+Featuring two NHL-sized ice rinks, a pro shop, administrative offices, event space and media facilities, the $42.7-million Medstar Capitals Iceplex is a multi-use facility.
+Medstar Capitals Iceplex is the only community ice rink facility in the D.C. metropolitan area convenient to the Metro subway system.
 The 20,000 square-foot training facility for the Capitals features athletic-training and medical facilities, a large weight room and fitness room, a spacious locker room and lounge area, a high-tech theatre-style classroom and a video room.